naivary/cnapi/README.md

 This repository contains a set of best practices from the web and foundations like CNCF providing a starting point to develop REST APIs in Go.
-To get started just clone the repository and make changes to it as it would be your project :).
+To get started just clone the repository and make changes to it as it would be your project.

 ## Environment